|Nutrition Facts (per serving)|

 Halloumi is a fabulous semi-firm cheese from Cyprus and a favorite in Greek cooking.
-It's similar to mozzarella in texture, but it is brined which imparts a salty taste and greater depth of flavor.
+It's similar to mozzarella in texture, but it is brined so it imparts a salty taste and greater depth of flavor.
 This is an excellent grilling cheese because it doesn't melt.
 Halloumi slices will retain their shape when cooked, and the heat softens the rubbery (or "squeaky") cheese while mellowing the saltiness.